Which LinkedIn Plan is Suitable for a Recruiter? (2026 Guide)

 • Automated candidate tracking

-• Project organization tools
+• Project organization tools for categorizing prospects

 • Notes and tags for candidate management